Taweret: In art

 Taweret bears physical aspects of both a fertility goddess and a fearsome protective deity.
 She takes the form of a female hippopotamus, a highly deadly creature.
 She is also often seen with features from other predatory creatures, most notably being the tail of a Nile crocodile and the paws of a lioness.
 These features directly parallel those of other ferocious protective ancient Egyptian deities, most notably the crocodile god Sobek and the lioness goddess Sekhmet.
 These violent theriomorphic deities take on some of the aspects of the animals that they represent – both to the benefit and detriment of humans.
 Taweret's predatory form allows her to ward away evil from the innocent.
-Likewise, Taweret's nurturing aspects are also reinforced in her iconography, as she frequently is shown with a bloated pregnant belly, and pendulous human breasts.
+Likewise, Taweret's nurturing aspects are also reinforced in her iconography, as she frequently is shown with a pregnant belly, and pendulous human breasts.
 These breasts are shared by the god of the Nile inundation, Hapi, and signify regenerative powers.
 Taweret's riverine form allows her to participate in that which annually revives the Nile Valley: the inundation personified by Hapi.
 It is partly due to her role in this event that may share this iconographic feature with Hapi.
 She frequently is seen holding the sa hieroglyphic sign (Gardiner V17), which literally means "protection".

 Taweret's image served a functional purpose on a variety of objects.
 The most notable of these objects are amulets, which protected mothers and children from harm.
 Such amulets, appearing before 3000 BCE, were popular for most of ancient Egyptian history.
 She also consistently appeared on household furniture throughout history, including chairs, stools, and headrests.
 Apotropaic objects became popular in the Middle Kingdom (c.
 2055–1650 BCE) and are thought to have been used in rituals related to pregnancy and birth.
 As is aforementioned, ivory wands and knives showing long processions of deities became widely used in this period.
 These objects have been shown on tomb paintings in the hands of nurses and wear patterns on the tips indicate that these nurses likely used them to draw protective patterns in the sand.
 Taweret is featured on almost all known wands, as her powers were invoked particularly to protect children and their mothers.
 The other deities are almost exclusively deities that accompany the mature sun god in his nightly journey through the dangerous Amduat (underworld).
 Taweret's inclusion among this company suggests a protective solar role.
 This is supported by later Ptolemaic (c.
 332–30 BCE) conceptions of the goddess, which state that she reared – and in some traditions, birthed – the young sun god (cf. Metternich Stela).

 Ritual objects bearing Taweret's image were popular in Egyptian households for the remainder of Egyptian history.
 Vessels bearing Taweret's shape became popular in the New Kingdom (c.
 1550–1069 BCE).
 These vessels presumably purified the liquid that was poured from it, as Taweret was considered to be "She of the Pure Water".
 Often these vessels had openings through the nipples, emphasizing Taweret's maternal aspects.